Portsmouth FC Tickets & Matchday Guide

 Official Portsmouth FC Tickets

 Fratton Park holds around 21,000 fans, and Portsmouth's passionate fanbase means the ground is regularly full.
-The club sold over 14,700 season tickets for 2025/26 with a waiting list exceeding 2,200, so individual match tickets require planning.
+Portsmouth season tickets sold out again for 2026/27 (the allocation is capped to keep tickets available match by match), so individual match tickets require planning and PO4 membership gives priority when they are released.
 Tickets are sold through the eTicketing platform at eticketing.co.uk/pompeyfc.

 Quick reality check for visitors: